oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Customer Lockbox address situations where Microsoft Engineers require access to client data within Office 365 to resolve an incident.
 All access requests are recorded for auditing purpose.

-Customer Lockbox Design Decisions for all agencies and implementation types.
+Customer Lockbox Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---